ptrace(2) — Linux manual page

 continue executing in a normal, untraced mode via PTRACE_DETACH.

-The value of request determines the action to be performed:
+The value of op determines the operation to be performed:

 PTRACE_TRACEME